 On test, we found a range of customizable scheduling options too - for example, we were able to set outdoor lights to come on at sunset but go off at 2am, rather than waiting for sunrise.

 You will need to get the Philips Bridge, which is kind of like a hub for your lights, if you want to control them when you're away from home - they have Bluetooth built-in so you can control them when you're close by.
 However, this also adds HomeKit support, to Alexa and Google Assistant integration.
 They're also the most expensive smart bulb on the market, but we think they're worth every penny.

 For years, we gave smart speakers a pass in the audio department because we figured there was just no way for a speaker to both be smart and sound good.
 That was, until we found the Amazon Echo Studio.

+In the Echo Studio, Amazon has made its best speaker yet.
 It’s a bombastic speaker, packed full of not just smart home and assistant tech, but smart audio considerations too.
 At its best, its 3D audio effects breathe new life into your favorite songs, and that's saying nothing of its ability to connect to your Amazon Fire TV devices to offer more immersive sound.